JoinCAD/effe/README.md

 # effe

-Effe is a simple parser and evaluator for a fragment of excel's formula language
+Effe is a simple and experimental parser and evaluator for a fragment of excel's formula language.

 Other projects mainly handle tokenization (github.com/xuri/efp), and push operator precedence and formula evaluation into a more comprehensive package for working with .xslx data.
 Some (https://github.com/handsontable/formula-parser/) handle evaluation, but using floating point math, which will break down when used for financial calculations.